 Rwanda severs diplomatic ties with Belgium

-Belgium responds by saying Rwandan diplomats no longer welcome in the country.
+Belgium responds by saying Rwandan diplomats no longer welcome as ties fray over respective roles in the DRC conflict.

-Rwanda says it has cut diplomatic ties with Belgium and ordered all of the European country’s diplomats to leave the country within 48 hours.
+Rwanda says it has cut diplomatic ties with Belgium and ordered all of the European country’s diplomats to leave the country within 48 hours, drawing a swift response from Brussels.

 In a statement on Monday, the Rwandan Ministry of Foreign Affairs and International Cooperation accused Belgium of “consistently” undermining Kigali “during the ongoing conflict in the Democratic Republic of Congo” (DRC).